-Because Christ Matters is a student-led, Baptist affiliated organization open to all denominations and anyone exploring their faith.
+Baptist Campus Ministries is a student-led organization open to all denominations and anyone exploring their faith.
 It provides opportunities for Bible study, discipleship, fellowship, and missions.
 We strive to cultivate strong community and develop church leaders.
-Because Christ Matters at CNU is a part of a nation-wide organization known as Baptist Collegiate Ministries.
+Baptist Campus Ministries at CNU is a part of a nation-wide organization known as Baptist Collegiate Ministries.

 Biological Honor Society is an honor and professional society for students, particularly undergraduates, dedicated to improving the understanding and appreciation of biological study and extending boundaries of human knowledge through scientific research.
 Potential inductees must have a cumulative GPA of 3.10; a Major GPA of 3.25 (in BIOL courses required for the major); and completion of a minimum of 16 BIOL credits with no more than 8 at 100-level.